-Go on, get out of the hotel and experience the incredible variety of art and culture throughout Boston first-hand!
+Go on, get out of the hotel and experience the incredible variety of art and culture throughout San Francisco and the East Bay first-hand!

 ARTventure Tours are a great opportunity to dig into the art all around you.
 These special off-site, educational tours are available to all Convention attendees and are designed to showcase the artistic successes of our beautiful host city.